 NAIC's model law requires insurance organizations to have everything from information security program policies to incident response plans to specific breach notification procedures.
-Insurance organizations will also have to certify compliance to state insurance commissioners annually.
-Now that NAIC's model law is heading for adoption, it is important to learn how it might apply to your organization and what you can do now to start preparing for compliance.
+Insurance organizations will now have to certify compliance to state insurance commissioners annually.
+Now that NAIC's model law is heading for adoption, it is crucial to understand how it might apply to your organization.
+It is also imperative to learn is also imperative to learn what you can do now to start preparing for compliance.

 This event focuses on describing the effective components of a modern cybersecurity risk management program.
-The attendees will be prepared to start the evaluation of an existing program.
-They will then be able to discuss with senior management, the audit committee, and the board of directors how to proceed in improving cybersecurity risk management.
+Participants will be prepared to start the evaluation of an existing program.
+They will then be able to discuss with senior management, the audit committee, and the board of directors how to proceed with improving cybersecurity risk management.
 We consider five main components of an effective risk management program: data, control implementation, verification, breach preparedness and risk management.

-This timely, three morning CPE virtual training is designed for the project director, project leader and individuals who have to create effective cybersecurity program and the related documents for an insurance organization.
-Each attendee will go home with a set of 35 documents that were used to create the academy.
+This timely CPE virtual training is for project directors, project leaders, and all other individuals responsible for creating an effective cybersecurity program and its associated documents.
+This is for an insurance organization.
+Each attendee will be sent home with a set of 35 documents that were used to create the academy.

 Each attendee will receive 12 CPE Hours (YB).
 A certificate of completion will be provided.